ndabAP/vue-command/README.md

 </style>
 ```

-The command has to return the component.
+Now the command has to return the component.

 ```vue
 <template>